Porsche Cayman Insurance Rates

 Rates are averaged for all Porsche Cayman models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Porsche Cayman Insurance
+How to Find the Right Porsche Cayman Insurance

-- Drivers can save around $120 per year just by quoting online well ahead of the renewal date
+- You may be able to save around $120 per year just by quoting early and online

 Rate Tables and Charts